wanforge/quotes/README.md

 - 🧧 When you see a man of worth, think of how you may emulate him.
 When you see one who is unworthy, examine yourself.

 - ⭐ Wisdom has never made a bigot, but learning has.

+## Y

+- 🎊 You can always count on Americans to do the right thing - after they've tried everything else.